 “Awe is the beginning of wisdom.
-Awe is the beginning of education.” – Matthew Fox, American theologian and activist
+Awe is the beginning of education.” – Matthew Fox

-This edition of the Thriving Together Well-Being Weekly was written by Whitney Hopler, our center's communications director, whose "Waking Up to Wonder" blog focuses on awe.
+This edition was written by Whitney Hopler, whose book Wake Up to Wonder focuses on awe.

 We experience awe when we perceive something greater than ourselves.
 Awe expands our perspective.
 As we intentionally seek ways to experience awe, we can lift our minds beyond our challenging circumstances in this pandemic and discover the good that still exists in our world.

 Making time to experience moments of awe through transcendent experiences – such as watching a beautiful sunset, listening to a moving song, and exercising faith through prayer or meditation – can powerfully boost our well-being.
 The “Science of Awe” white paper from the Greater Good Science Center (GGSC) at the University of California, Berkeley summarizes the many ways that awe can powerfully strengthen well-being.

 Awe Activity: Wake Up Your Senses with Food

 During this pandemic lockdown, we can experience awe at home in diverse ways – including through the food we eat each day.
 More people are cooking and baking at home since the lockdown started than before.
 One of the reasons is that food impacts all our physical senses, making us feel alive when we enjoy a delicious meal.